JEIT25/Laboratory-Work1-Activity-PowerBI_v2_Basic_Sales_Data/README.md

 **Questions:**
 * **Which region has highest sales?**
-    * *Dummy Answer: The "North" region has the highest sales bar compared to the others.*
+    * *Answer: The "WEST" region has the highest sales bar compared to the other regions.*

 ### Step 3: Sales by Category
 *Screenshot of the Pie Chart showing Sales by Category.*